 2026 Pesticides in the Pantry:

-This year, major food companies continued to fail to address pesticide risk in their supply chains.
+This year, major food companies continue failing to address pesticide risk in their supply chains.
 Notably many companies are turning their backs on previous pesticide reduction commitments, disclosures, and practices.
-Meanwhile, chronic health conditions associated with pesticide exposure, like Parkinson’s and cancer, are on the rise.
+Meanwhile, chronic health conditions associated with pesticide exposure, like Parkinson's and cancer, are on the rise.

 Current failing federal pesticide regulations and policies also contribute to the increase in pesticide-related health impacts.
 As pesticide regulations continue weakening, investors, consumers, and stakeholders look to major food companies to fill the gaps and support pesticide reduction practices that protect human and environmental health.